Deep Physics: Waves and Oscillations for Talented High Schoolers

 1. Simple Harmonic Motion

 The cleanest oscillator in physics, and the model for everything else.
 The mass on a spring.
 The simple pendulum at small angles.
-Restoring forces and the equation of motion they generate.
-Period, frequency, amplitude, and phase.
-Energy stored in the oscillation, traded between kinetic and potential, and conserved across the cycle.
+Restoring forces, period, frequency, amplitude, and phase.
+Energy traded between kinetic and potential, conserved across the cycle.
+The universality of SHM: every system near a stable equilibrium behaves as one.

 5. Standing Waves and Normal Modes